 - Change is natural to people depending on the degree of impact, control and influence in how change occurs.

-- Emergent Action Research is fundamental EODC™.
+- Emergent Action Research™ (EAR) is a fundamental OD process of EODC™.

 - One must view an organization and a person as a ‘whole, dynamic, systemic system with itself and its environments’.

 - For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, organizational structures, systems / process design and work environments.

 - People need to understand change itself, before one can better influence, move with, or adapt to change.